Co-ops around the world

 As member-owned, member-run and member-serving businesses, co-operatives empower people to collectively realise their economic aspirations, while strengthening their social and human capital and developing their communities.
 Co-operatives contribute to the sustainable economic growth and stable, quality employment, providing jobs or work opportunities to 280 million people across the globe, in other words, 10% of the world’s employed population.

 The International Co-operative Alliance (ICA) is one of the largest non-governmental organisations in the world today, representing 1 billion co-operative members through its 318 members from 112 countries.
-It is the apex body representing co-operatives, which are estimated to be around 3 million worldwide, providing a global voice and forum for knowledge, expertise and co-ordinated action for and about co-operatives.
+It is the global apex for the co-operative and mutual movement, providing a global voice and forum for knowledge, expertise and co-ordinated action for and about co-operatives.

 The ICA was established in 1895 to promote the co-operative model.
 Today it works with global and regional governments and organisations to create the legislative environments that allow co-operatives to form and grow.